gpii-ops/gpii-infra/gcp/PERMISSIONS.md

 ### dev-user@raisingthefloor.org

-  This account only exists in the _dev_ projects, where a particular user is the owner of the hole project.
+  This account only exists in the _dev_ projects, where a particular user is the owner of the whole project.
 In the case of the STG and PRD projects there is not a particular owner.

   1. Owner